Ruwanc/kbase/docs/network-models.md

 ## Same-layer interraction
 Interraction between the same layer on different hosts.
 This allows you to 'ignore' the other layers involved and focus on interraction between a single layer on different devices.
 The protocols define headers to communicate with each computers and what they need to do.

+**The IEEE 802.3 specification limits the data portion of the 802.3 frame to a minimum of 46 and a maximum of 1500 bytes.
+The term maximum transmission unit (MTU) defines the maximum Layer 3 packet that can be sent over a medium.
+Because the Layer 3 packet rests inside the data portion of an Ethernet frame, 1500 bytes is the largest IP MTU allowed over an Ethernet**